 So when we play a soundtrack that is directly decoded by the AV receiver, the receiver will automatically detect and switch to that listening mode.
 So an incoming Dolby Digital 5.1 signal will be detected automatically, the front panel display will show as 'Dolby Digital', and the audio will be sent around the speakers as 5.1 DD audio.

 However, on your AV receiver there will also be other forms of audio processing (listening modes) where we can tell the receiver how to play back the audio.
 Therefore, the audio isn't decoded from the disc itself, it is processed after decoding.
 In the example of Dolby Digital above, we can change the 'Dolby Digital' listening mode to a different one - to Dolby Pro Logic IIx to create 7.1 surround sound for instance.

-The Onkyo TX-SR343 5.1-Channel AV receiver pictured above has a grand total of 26 decoders and listening modes listed in the manual, ranging from the common all channel stereo mode, various Dolby Digital and DTS modes and some modes that are meant to improve the sound experience if you are using your system for gaming.
+The Sony STRDN1070 7.2 Channel AV Receiver pictured above has numerous decoders and listening modes, ranging from the common all channel stereo mode, various Dolby Digital and DTS modes and some modes that are meant to improve the sound experience if you are using your system for gaming.

 Most AV receivers allow us to set a default listening mode for a particular input, and we will usually set this to how we would normally like the audio from this input to be played.
 For example, we can set the receiver to always play stereo audio signals from our digital TV box as DTS Neo:6 Cinema, which will create a 5.1/6.1 surround sound effect from our 2-channel input signal.